EGI-Federation/documentation/content/en/internal/helpdesk/features/tickets-to-multiple-sites/_index.md

 ---
-title: "'Notify Site' field and tickets to multiple sites"
+title: "'SITES' field and tickets to multiple sites"
 type: docs
 weight: 40
 description: >
   Selecting a Resource Centre as recipient and submitting tickets to multiple RCs
 ---

-## Notify Site field
+## SITES field

-- The list of sites included in the drop-down menu of the "Notify site" field is taken from GOCDB (EGI sites) and from OIM DB (OSG sites).
+- The list of sites included in the drop-down menu of the "SITES" field is taken from GOCDB (EGI sites) and from OIM DB (OSG sites).
-  - Sites registered in OIM are only visible if they have status "enabled".
+  - Sites registered in OIM are only visible if they have certification status "enabled".
-  - Sites registered in GOC DB are only visible if they have status "certified".
+  - Sites registered in GOC DB are only visible if they have certification status "certified".
-  - Sites in other states (e.g. "suspended") are not visible in the "Notify sites" drop-down list.
+  - Sites in other statuses (e.g. "suspended") are not visible in the "SITES" drop-down list.
 - the sites information is synchronized once per night.
-- In case a site's status changes, the site disappears from the "Notify sites" drop-down list.
-Existing GGUS tickets related to this site get the "Notify sites" field flushed.
+- In case a site's status changes, the site disappears from the "SITES" drop-down list.
+Existing GGUS tickets related to this site get the "SITES" field flushed.
 The NGI to which the site belongs inherits the ticket from the site and is in charge of further processing this ticket.

 ## Notify multiple sites option